My 2001 Dodge Ram

 * Bazooka powered subwoofer

 When Dodge introduced their new look for the Ram back in 1993 I immediately took note.
-I am by no means an automotive enthusiast, but the new '94 Ram turned my head.
-I still think the '94-'01 Ram is one of the coolest looking vehicles on the road.
+I am not much of an automotive enthusiast, but the new '94 Ram turned my head.
+The '94-'01 Ram is one of the coolest looking vehicles on the road.
 I even toyed with the idea of buying one back in '94, but I was just out of college and needed to be more practical about life.

 Fast forward to the year 2000.
 I had an assortment of older cars and a crappy beat-to-hell '85 F-150.
 I started thinking about a new truck.
 When I say "new truck" I mean new to me, not brand new.
 Brand new vehicles are economically illogical.
 But then I began to realize that I wasn't going to find what I was looking for on a used car lot.
 My vision was unique.
 The majority of modern trucks on the road are of the popular extended cab / short bed configuration.
 But I wanted the long bed with its greater cargo capacity and larger gas tank.
 And I was going to need to stick with a standard cab to keep the truck affordable and to keep the wheelbase within a reasonable length.
 Moreover, I like the look of the standard cab / long bed configuration.
 Most people opt for 4WD.
 I wanted 2WD as I had no intentions of leaving the asphalt.
 Most people go for an automatic transmission.
 I wanted manual just for the plain fun of it.
 In fact, the manual transmission was at the top of my want list.
 The truck I had in mind was pretty much the exact opposite of what everyone else now buys.

 I briefly considered Ford and GM.
-But post '96 F-150s are just butt-ugly.
-GMCs are overpriced.
-The Chevrolets were nice, but in the end I was drawn back to the Ram's styling.
+I have nothing against Ford, but the F-150 was butt-ugly in 2001.
+The GMCs seemed overpriced.
+I liked the Chevys, but in the end I was drawn back to the Ram's styling.
 I was also aware of the next generation Ram trucks due out for the '02 model year.
 I had some concern that my new '01 would quickly come to feel old and outdated.
 That hasn't happened.
-To this day I still believe the '94-'01 Ram is the best-looking truck on the road.
+I still believe the '94-'01 Ram is the best-looking truck on the road.

 My tired old F-150.
-The cheap white paint makes it look okay from a distance, but it was nothing the write home about.
 Well...
 It was a standard cab, long bed, 2WD with a manual transmission.
 See a pattern here?

 In this picture the truck is only about a week old.
-The front bumper is still gray and I've yet to pull off the unattractive "DODGE" decal from the tailgate.
+The front bumper is still gray and I've yet to pull the "DODGE" decal off the tailgate.

 Of course a pickup truck is always useful for hauling building supplies and furniture and such, but for the first two years I primarily used the truck as my daily commuter.
 Not too practical, but damn fun.
 My place of employment had an underground garage and I found a secluded parking space with a concrete column at each corner.
 The truck was always well protected.